KJHJason/Cultured-Downloader-CLI/README.md

 Available Commands:
-  fantia       Download from Fantia help         Help about any command pixiv        Download from Pixiv pixiv_fanbox Download from Pixiv Fanbox
+  fantia       Download from Fantia help         Help about any command kemono       Download from Kemono Party pixiv        Download from Pixiv pixiv_fanbox Download from Pixiv Fanbox

 Flags:
       --download_path string   Configure the path to download the files to and save it for future runs.
                                Otherwise, the program will use the current working directory.
                                Note:
                                If you had used the "-download_path" flag before or